-Occurrence Code Condition (see note 4) Per unprotected field block transmission NSR Required at the begin- ning of a transmission, Optional before other fields.
-DOMAIN Required only if dif- ferent from the default.
+Condition Occurrence Code (see note 4) NSR Required at the beginning of a transmission.
+Per unprotected field block Optional before other transmission fields.
+DOMAIN Required only if different from the default.
 FIELD (see Note 5) Required for each field.
-Per unprotected field TEXT Required only if text size is different from the default or that specified in the last field.
-POINT SET (or Format Effector) Required only to locate the first character within the field if not already located.
-Per character in an unprotected SELECT COLOR (or SET COLOR in color mode 0) Required only if color changes. field Character codes (including appropriate code extension sequences) and any of: Format Effectors, SPACE, REPEAT, REPEAT TO EOL Required only to position characters within the field.
-END Required at the end of each field.
-POINT SET Required to establish, for the host, the position where the next user input would occur.
-SDC Required to logically delimit the end of the unprotected field trans- mission.
+Per unprotected TEXT Required only if text field size is different from the default or that specified in the last field.
+POINT SET Required only to locate (or Format Effector) the first character within the field if not already located.
+SELECT COLOR Required only if color Per character (or SET COLOR in changes. color mode 0) in an unprotected field Character codes (including appropriate code extension sequences) and any of: Format Effectors, Required only to position SPACE, REPEAT, characters within the REPEAT TO EOL field.
+END Required at the end of each field. ) Required to establish, POINT SET for the host, the position where the next user input would occur.
+SDC Required to logically delimit the end of the unprotected field transmission.

-Table D2

-Unprotected Field Transmission Format
+Table D2 Unprotected Field Transmission Format